ActiveSolution/active-lab-iac2022/labs/bicep.md

 ```
 The deployment should complete successfully without making any changes.

+> **Note**
+>
-> **Note**: The values for the parameters will in a production scenario typically be supplied from within a deployment pipeline, such as Azure Pipelines or Github Actions.
+> The values for the parameters will in a production scenario typically be supplied from within a deployment pipeline, such as Azure Pipelines or Github Actions.

 ## Storing and accessing secrets with Azure Keyvault
 Azure Key Vault is a managed service for storing sensitive information, such as secrets, keys and certificates.
 In this lab, we'll access the key vault from the web application and read a secret value from it.